ZKON-Network/Incentivised-Testnet-Program/README.md

 # Incentivised Testnet Program

-We are inviting **zkApps** to integrate with our ZKON oracle and participate in our Incentivised Testnet Program.
+We are inviting **zkApps and developers** to integrate with our ZKON oracle and participate in our Incentivised Testnet Program.
 Below are the key details:

 ## Program Details:

 - 📅 **Timeline**: The integration deadline is **December 15, 2024**.
 - 🎁 **Reward**: An airdrop of **0.5% of the ZKON token total supply** will be distributed among eligible participants.
   - 🔒 Vesting and locking terms may apply.
 - 🛠️ **Eligibility**: zkApps that successfully integrate ZKON's oracle between now and the deadline are eligible for the airdrop.

 ---